binlabs/window-ai-manager/README.md

 ## Description

 `WindowAIManager` is a JavaScript library (written in Typescript) designed to facilitate interactions with AI text sessions in the browser.
 It leverages the `window.ai` API, which is available in desktop versions of Chrome starting from version 127.0.6512.0.
-This library includes functionalities for creating, managing, and destroying AI text sessions, as well as rendering markdown text to HTML.
+This library includes functionalities for creating, managing, and destroying AI text sessions, as well as rendering markdown to HTML using the `marked` library internally.

 ## Installation